sindresorhus/grunt-sass/readme.md

 Set it to `true` to output a Source Map to the same location as the CSS *(output.css.map)*, or specify a path relative to the CSS file to where you want the Source Map.

+#### precision

+Type: `number`
+Default: `10`

+Number of digits to preserve after the dot.
+With the number 1.23456789 and a precision of 3, the result will be 1.234 in the final CSS.

 ## License

 MIT © [Sindre Sorhus](http://sindresorhus.com)